 Services: Technical Assistance, Training

-Technical Expertise: Universal Health Coverage, Maternal Health
+Technical Expertise: Health Systems Strengthening, Maternal Health

 The focus of SEATS was on expanding and improving family planning and other reproductive health services in developing countries by strengthening both public-sector and private-sector organizations.